burk-manu/ProjectOne/README.md

    Follow the instructions given on the console

 ## Usage
-Once you've installed Master Math on your computer, run Main.py and follow the instructions.
+Once you've installed Project One on your computer, run Main.py and follow the instructions.
 If you need help, make sure you are connected to the internet.
 Then type 'help', this command will open a document in your browser.